joaomarcuslf/go-go-url-go/README.md

 ## Deploying

-Make sure you have `gcloud`in you `path`, and access to the project.
+Make sure you have `heroku cli`in you `path`, and access to the project.

 ```sh
 make deploy version=4